Channa Mereya (TV series): Development

 The show's title is based on the song "Channa Mereya" sung by Arijit Singh from the 2016 film Ae Dil Hai Mushkil.
 The shooting of the series began in May 2022.

 Casting

 Niyati Fatnani and Karan Wahi were cast as the main leads.

-Cancellation

-The series went off-air on 12 November 2022, in an unprofessional manner due to low viewership without any prior notice by the channel Star Bharat.
-Karan Wahi, Niyati Fatnani and the whole cast were completely disappointed because of the abrupt end.

 Reception

 Critical reception

 Channa Mereya received mixed to positive reviews from critics.
 Gayatri Nirmal of Pinkvilla stated "Channa Mereya is a decent watch and brings along a dash of freshness.
 Niyati Fatnani's optimism & Karan Wahi's rage grips viewers."